luhipi/insar-explorer/README.md

 ## Description
 InSAR Explorer is a QGIS plugin that allows for dynamic visualization and analysis of InSAR time series data.
 InSAR Explorer currently supports visualizing outputs of [SARvey](https://github.com/luhipi/sarvey), [MintPy](https://github.com/insarlab/MintPy), [MiaplPy](https://github.com/insarlab/MiaplPy) and [GMTSAR](https://topex.ucsd.edu/gmtsar/).

-Check the [documentation](https://luhipi.github.io/insar-explorer/) for a list of all supported software and instructions on how to create the required input data.
+Check the full [documentation](https://luhipi.github.io/insar-explorer/) for a list of all supported software and instructions on how to create the required input data.

 ## How to use:
 ### Install the plugin